-The Honors Thesis must be finished and defended before or during the semester the student intends to graduate.
+The Honors Thesis must be finished and defended before or during the semester the student intends to graduate (no later than the date set for Honors Convocation of student's final semester).
 Once completed, the student submits her or his thesis to the director for final approval.
 This is followed by a public oral defense of the thesis.
 Once the student completes the oral defense, a final, signed copy of the thesis is submitted to the library for cataloging.